lee-aaron/otaku-recommender/full_stack.md

 ## Database

-We use BigQuery from GCP to store our data
+We use RDS MySQL from AWS to store our data